 - Delusions or hallucinations

 During mental health services at Rose Hill Center, professionals collaborate to develop the most appropriate treatment plan.
 Personal circumstances and the stresses of daily life contribute to selecting a good treatment plan.
 The current mental and physical state of the person could mean residential care is best.

 Receiving Mental Health Care at a Residential Treatment Center

 Mental health treatment in a residential setting should include structure while not confining a person to the facility.
 A person’s daily schedule depends on the focus of treatment but generally includes specific activities.

 Some people have daily group and individual sessions such as cognitive behavioral therapy and proper nutrition advice.
-Coping methods and living skills may also fill their day in a residential program.
+Coping methods and living skills may also fill their day in a residential services.

 Personal time to reflect and meditate is also part of a good treatment plan.
 Our goal at Rose Hill Center is to put the person’s needs first.
 We want to help them overcome the restrictions a mental illness has on their life.